 The head office of the Company is located at Suite 1180 - 999 West Hastings Street, Vancouver, British Columbia, Canada, V6C 2W2.
-The registered address and records office of the Company are located at Suite 1700, Park Place, 666 Burrard Street, Vancouver, BC, Canada V6C 2X8.
+The registered address and records office of the Company is located at Suite 1700, Park Place, 666 Burrard Street, Vancouver, BC, Canada V6C 2X8.

-The Company's financial statements and those of its controlled subsidiaries ("Condensed consolidated interim financial statements") are presented in Canadian dollars.
+The Company's financial statements and those of its controlled subsidiaries ("consolidated financial statements") are presented in Canadian dollars.

-The Company is in the exploration stage and has not yet determined whether any of its properties contain ore reserves that are economically recoverable.
-The amounts shown for mineral properties do not necessarily represent present or future values.
+The Company is in the process of exploring and evaluating its resource properties and has not yet determined whether any of its properties contain ore reserves that are economically recoverable.
+The amounts shown for exploration and evaluation mineral properties do not necessarily represent present or future values.
 The recoverability of the amounts shown for mineral properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain necessary financing to complete the development of those reserves and upon future profitable production.